Vicky-roy/Eleks/README.md

-# Jumboo of the code
+# Jumboo of the eleks